dart-lang/language/working/1426-extension-types/feature-specification-views.md

-*In short, a view extension cannot redefine an existing view member, declared in the view or inherited by the view, but it may conflict with a member declared by another view extension if none of them dominates the other one (and hence make both of them unavailable).*
+*In short, a view extension cannot redefine an existing view member, declared in the view or inherited by the view, but it may conflict with a member declared by another view extension.
+View namespaces are used to enable specific view extensions.*

 *These rules ensure that it is possible to extend the set of members available for a given view in different ways, depending on the import